GeoSensorWebLab/awm-styles/CONTRIBUTING.md

 Some changes benefit from a review from a wider audience.
 In most cases some static images are sufficient, but sometimes a demo layer is necessary. pnorman has a private server which can host layers and has some data from parts of the world loaded.
 Before requesting this in a pull request, make sure that you don't anticipate any more changes to it.

-This does not replace reviewing your changes in Tilemill
+This does not replace reviewing your changes in kosmtik